Sprint Rules

 c) Modifications are restricted to the following.
 Rules apply to modifications; all OEM equipment is explicitly permitted:

 ◦ Forks must be stock-appearing.
+Fork internals are free.

-◦ Airbox/intake modifications are permitted, including pod/foam filters.
+◦ Airbox/intake modifications are free.

-◦ Removal of any part is permitted, unless required for safety.
+◦ Removal of any part is permitted unless required for safety.

-◦ Ignition and EFI modifications are permitted.
+◦ Ignition and EFI modifications are free.

-f) Engine displacement limits:
+d) Engine displacement limits:

 ◦ 4-stroke air cooled: 135cc